Course Name: The Links at Greystone

 - #19 Best Public Course in New York – Golf Magazine (2016)

-Conditions: 7/10, We played this course in April in upstate New York and were amazed how good of shape it was in.
-Fast greens and thick rough had grown in nicely already.
+Conditions: 7/10, We played Greystone in April and were impressed by the early season conditions.
+Fast greens and thick rough had grown in nicely already, and the fairways and teeboxes were very well-manicured.

 Tee Par Yardage Rating Slope